 - 1 cup powdered sugar

-- In a small bowl, mash bananas, brown sugar, vanilla extract, and ground cinnamon.
+In a small bowl, mash bananas, brown sugar, vanilla extract, and ground cinnamon.
+Set aside.

-- Add in eggs and beat until mixed.
+Add eggs into the butter mixture, and beat until combined.

-- Melt butter, maple syrup, vanilla extract, and cinnamon over low heat.
+Melt butter, maple syrup, vanilla extract, and cinnamon over low heat in a small saucepan.
 Once melted together, pull off the heat.
 Sift in powdered sugar, and whisk until fully combined.
 Allow to cool for 8-10 minutes so the glaze can thicken.

-- Once the glaze has thickened, give it a quick stir and pour it over the breads.
+Once the glaze has thickened, give it a quick stir and pour it over the banana bread.

 Can be stored in an air tight container at room temperature or in the fridge.